freegs-plasma/freegs/README.md

-machine.py         - Represents the coils and power supply circuits multigrid.py       - The multigrid solver for the linear elliptic operator plotting.py        - Plotting routines using matplotlib
+machine.py         - Represents the coils and power supply circuits multigrid.py       - The multigrid solver for the linear elliptic operator plotting.py        - Plotting routines using matplotlib picard.py          - Nonlinear solver, iterating the profiles and constraints

 Multigrid solver
 ----------------